sudev3/whatsapp-extension/README.md

 # whatsapp-extension
-Chrome Extension to automate whatapp
+Chrome Extension to automate whatsapp

 This script is developed to make the maximum of interaction possibles on page and simulating a humam interaction, less possibilities to whatsapp bot get you using a automation